CSC207-UofT/course-project-utinder-1/phase2/design_document.md

 New implementation of Task from the homepage where users can add short-term tasks such as TO DOs that they can add and remove smoothly.

 ## Functionality
+For the phase 2, we connected various features and database together.
+For each page in our app, we've added the following features/functions for the better app performance:

+### Homepage
+* Added a feature for adding tasks that the User needs to complete with checkbox and connected to the database

+### Event
+* Added the ability to display the popup window for all the events on the selected date
+* Connected to the FirebaseAuth to get the current user and extract only their data

+### Community
+* Added a feature for making post, comment post, and comment on comments, and this functionality is one of the biggest tasks we've done for phase 2

+### Pomodoro
+* Created a page for showing the Pomodoro timer, in which the user can adjust the time interval for the study and break time

+### My Account
+* Added a feature for showing the list of followers and followings

 ## Progress Report